HsHs-dev/RISCV-ANN/README.md

 Then use the provided `bmp_to_bin.py` python script to convert your bmp to bin file.
 Make sure that the outputted ASCII art is kinda similar to your drawing.

 > [!WARNING]
-> Make sure that your bmp image is 28 x 28 and that the *bit depth* is 24 (google microsoft paint bmp bit depth 24), otherwise the script will write garbage
+> Make sure that your bmp image is 28 x 28 and that the *bit depth* is 24 (google: microsoft paint bmp bit depth 24), otherwise the script will write garbage